 After an hour of pasalubong shopping in Aldevinco, we went straight to Magsaysay Avenue to buy fresh Durian.
 Davao has been known as the durian capital of the Philippines.
 Durian (Durio zibethinus Murr) is an exotic fruit which is popular for its foul smell and deadly sharp thorns which are fully capable of drawing blood.
 Among the local variety’s of Durian, I love the puyat and arancillo variety for it’s sweetness, soft texture and its mild aroma.

 Oh Well, I’m missing Davao as of this writing.
-I want to go to Lachi’s for lunch to eat the “Unforgettable Pork Ribs” and go straight to Magsaysay Avenue to grab a bite of fresh durian.
+I want to go to Lachi’s for lunch and have the “Unforgettable Pork Ribs” and go straight to Magsaysay Avenue to grab a bite of fresh durian.
 Hell Yeah!
 I wish!

 Where to Shop: